Cmcclellan1738/2021-Dev-Blog/_posts/2021-01-14-Hello, World!.md

 My goals are:

-1.Get better at coding
+1. Get better at coding
-1.Get good grades
+1. Get good grades
-1.Get my work done
+1. Get my work done

 ## What I Have Learned About Github